 Since its re-establishment in 2009, the CTFPHC has published clinical practice guidelines for primary care practitioners on screening for breast cancer, Type 2 diabetes, hypertension, cervical cancer, depression in adults, prostate cancer, prevention and management of adult and child obesity, colorectal cancer and, most recently screening for Hepatitis C.

-Interested candidates may send their cover letter, résumés and three references to Chantal Plante, Business Manager, Public Health Agency of Canada by e-mail at Chantal.email@example.com before September 30, 2017, they wish to apply.
+Interested candidates may send their cover letter, résumés and three letters of reference to Chantal Plante, Business Manager, Public Health Agency of Canada by e-mail at Chantal.email@example.com before September 30, 2017, they wish to apply.
 A Selection Committee will review these submissions according to the attached criteria and will recommend candidates for appointment as members to the Chief Public Health Officer, Public Health Agency of Canada and a representative of the CFPC by Spring 2018.

 If you have any questions, please do not hesitate to contact Dr. Brett Thombs, Chair-elect, by e‑mail at firstname.lastname@example.org.